-Commercial property dispute resolution specialist Eleanor Longworth gives an overview of a commercial landlord’s options when a tenant is in arrears following non-payment of rent.
+Commercial property dispute resolution specialist Eleanor Longworth gives an overview of a commercial landlord’s options when a tenant isn’t paying rent and is in arrears.

 Forfeiture is the right to re-enter the property and bring the lease to an end.
 As referred to in our previous blog exploring how landlords can forfeit a commercial lease, in most cases, where the lease contains an express forfeiture provision forfeiture is an option for landlords.